Celebrate Our Tenth Awards! Will We See Your Photos In The Top 101 Book?

-There is a total of US$10,000 in cash prizes, printed copies of the book from Momento Pro for the major prize winners and NiSi filter outfits (see the rules for full details).
+There is a total of US$10,000 in cash prizes, printed copies of the book from Momento Pro for the major prize winners and NiSi filter outfits and tripods (see the rules for full details).
 And there are five special subject prizes winning a print from Created For Life!

-When the competition closes, our judges will use calibrated computer monitors to judge each photograph, giving it a score out of 100.
+When the competition closes, our judges will use calibrated monitors to judge each photograph, giving it a score out of 100.
 Judges can open each and every entry and view it pixel for pixel on their monitor if required - and this is invariably done before they give their higher scores.
 Technique and craft are just as important as creativity for the top awards.

 Once the first round of judging is completed, the top 115 odd photos are selected and checked to ensure they comply with the rules (not taken before 1 January 2019, for example) and that there are not two or more photographs by the same photographer that are very similar (we are looking for variety).
 There is also a limit on the number of photographs a single entrant can have in the Top 101 - no more than four, just to share the experience around.
 In the past, we've found that selecting the top 115 to 120 allows us to end up with the top 101, taking into account these adjustments.
 We then move into the next round of judging, as outlined in our rules.
 The judges are engaged a second time to determine the Photographer of the Year (1st, 2nd, 3rd), the Photograph of the Year (1st, 2nd, 3rd) and five special subject awards.
 This can take two or even three rounds of scoring and comment before the judges come up with their final result.